 This, then, leads to the first of the two main goals of Benson’s essay, namely, to review then-prominent theories on why hauntings are so often reported.
 He clarifies the ideas advocated by the Society for Psychical Research, which lean heavily on, if not misperception, then telepathy.
 The latter often involves telepathic messages sent from the dying to the living, something to which the Society devoted much attention and which are now sometimes called “crisis apparitions.”
 Next, Benson touches on the “astral body” theory being spread by Theosophists, but he deems this “too complicated to discuss at length.”

 Benson’s second goal is to support the theory he finds most persuasive, what is now sometimes called “residual hauntings” or “Stone Tape theory.”
 Much of Benson’s argument, he explains, is rooted in his spiritual convictions.
-Like this father, who had served as Archbishop of Canterbury, he went into the clergy.
-However, Robert converted to Catholicism, becoming an ordained priest in 1904.
+Like his father, Robert went into the clergy.
+However, he converted to Catholicism, becoming an ordained priest in 1904.
 He openly admits that his views of haunted houses are shaped by a belief in the afterlife and by the Catholic tradition that both encompasses and explains the importance of relics:

 All Catholics are perfectly familiar with the fact that spiritual impressions can be made upon material objects, and that these unintelligent material objects can retain the impression made upon them.
 Devotion to relics, for example, is an instance where an unanimated object so retains the effect, to some degree, of the personality that was once in close union with it.